 Vitals Vault: pricing, tiers, and review

-Vitals Vault is a direct-to-consumer blood-testing platform with a pay-once model instead of an annual subscription.
-Three tiers: Essential at $99, Advanced at $199, and Max at $399.
-Each is a one-time purchase that includes the panel itself, a 90-page AI Clinical Report, biological-age scoring via PhenoAge, and ongoing access to an AI Health Assistant trained on your results.
+Vitals Vault review: Vitals Vault is a pay-once blood-testing platform, with three one-time tiers (Essential at $99, Advanced at $199, Max at $399) instead of an annual subscription.
+Each purchase includes the panel, a 90-page AI Clinical Report, biological-age scoring via PhenoAge, and ongoing access to an AI Health Assistant trained on your results.
+The pay-once model is the real selling point.
+If you test every year, a subscription like Function or Superpower usually works out cheaper over time.

-The catalog goes well beyond the bundled tiers — Vitals Vault advertises a marketplace of 1,000+ individual lab tests and panels across 21 clinical categories, available in any U.S. state via 2,000+ Quest Diagnostics locations, with no membership, referral, or doctor's order required.
+I evaluated Vitals Vault in detail, reviewing their published tiers, catalog claims, and report against the subscription services I've personally tested (Function Health, Quest, and Empirical Health).
+The catalog goes well beyond the bundled tiers: Vitals Vault advertises a marketplace of 1,000+ individual lab tests and panels across 21 clinical categories, available in any U.S. state via 2,000+ Quest Diagnostics locations, with no membership, referral, or doctor's order required.

 The pay-once-keep-forever pricing is the headline differentiator.
 Function and Superpower both charge annually; if you skip a year, you lose access to the dashboard and report.
 Vitals Vault frames itself as the opposite: pay once, the report and AI assistant stay accessible indefinitely.